Depression_in_the_Elderly/

 The health care provider will examine the patient to exclude medical conditions, or even current medications, as a cause of the depressive symptoms.

 Most seniors can benefit from typical methods of treating depression such as medication and psychotherapy.
-As a caregiver, if your loved one starts to take anti-depressants it is important to make sure they are consistently taking their medication.
-Inconsistent administration of medication can lead to anti-depressant losing their effectiveness.
+As a caregiver, if your loved one starts to take anti-depressants, it is important to make sure they are consistently taking their medication.
+Inconsistent administration of medication can lead to anti-depressants losing their effectiveness.

 For mild depression, or if the condition followed a stressful event such as bereavement, psychotherapy alone may be effective.
 In fact, some mental health care professionals believe that psychotherapy is more effective than medication for the elderly, and preferable in the light of the frequent over-medication of seniors.